Shad00Z/machine-learning-compilers/docs/submissions/06_einsum.rst

     :caption: copy ``input_tensor`` for leaf node
     :dedent:

-If we are no leaf node, we again call the ``execute`` function for the children of the node:
+If we are not a leaf node, we call the ``execute`` function for the children of the node:

 .. literalinclude:: ../../src/einsum/EinsumTree.cpp
     :language: cpp